gradle/gradle-completion/CONTRIBUTING.md

 In order for your contributions to be accepted, you must [sign off](https://git-scm.com/docs/git-commit#git-commit---signoff) your Git commits to indicate that you agree to the terms of [Developer Certificate of Origin](https://developercertificate.org/).

+**Note:** Members of the Gradle organization are exempt from this requirement.

 ## Follow the Code of Conduct

 In order to foster a more inclusive community, Gradle has adopted the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct/).